Energy-Reliability Limits in Nanoscale Feedforward Neural Networks and Formulas: Numerical Examples and Practical Insights

 But the same argument is not true for disjunction.
 In Fig.~\ref{fig:ORperf} we see that tree graph with uniform energy allocation has a worse error performance than line graph.
 But, tree graph with heuristic energy allocation performs better than line graph with heuristic energy allocation.
 In both conjunction and disjunction circuits we observe that the heuristic energy allocation for tree graphs perform better (by 15--18\%) than uniform energy allocation.

 But, this does not mean that the heuristic allocation is uniformly best.
 One shortcoming of this heuristic energy allocation is that it optimizes a necessary condition for $\delta$-reliability while ignoring the truth table of individual gates.
 This is reflected in case of parity circuits in Fig.~\ref{fig:XORperf}.
 Notice that the error probabilities are the same for both tree and line graphs.
 If we consider each gate to be a gate plus an independent Bernoulli noise, then error happens if an odd number of gates have Bernoulli noise $1$.
-This is true irrespective of what circuit structure is used.
-Thus it is clear that all gates are equally critical for reliable realization of this boolean function, and hence, uniform energy allocation is optimal.
-In summary, though the energy allocation heuristic is a by product of a method to energy-reliability trade-offs, it performs well in some scenarios, but has some limitations too.
+This is true irrespective of circuit structure.
+Thus all gates are equally critical for reliable realization of this boolean function and uniform energy allocation is optimal.
+In summary, the energy allocation heuristic that emerges from bounding fundamental energy-reliability limits may or may not be effective.

+To study the implications of our energy allocation insights in the neural network setting, in work presented elsewhere \cite{ChatterjeeV2019}, we made predictions about mammalian sensory cortex, under the optimization approach to theoretical biology.
+Experimentally-testable hypotheses were consistent with experimental observations, in the sense that different aspects of neural connectivity, reliability, and energy are all matched to one another as predicted.